bitpay/cordova-plugin-qrscanner/readme.md

   console.dir(status);
 });
 ```
+Retrieve the status of QRScanner and provide it to the callback function.

 #### authorized
 On iOS, camera access is granted to an app by the user (by clicking "Allow" at the dialog).
 The `authorized` property is a boolean value which is true only when the user has allowed camera access to your app (`AVAuthorizationStatus.Authorized`).
 The `NotDetermined`, `Restricted` (e.g.: parental controls), and `Denied` AVAuthorizationStatus states all cause this value to be false.
 If the user has denied access to your app, consider asking nicely and offering a link via `QRScanner.openSettings()`.